benjaminwand/3d-printed-labial-pipe/README.md

 http://orgelromantik.aeoline.de/2011/01/14/orgel-stimmen-mit-dem-ipad/ <br>

 ## Future plans
 * Currently I'm printing a few pipes with different parameters to see which sounds how.
-Also I'm designing a pipe with a curved labium.
 * Next, I'll design a pipe part for organ pipes with inverted free reed.
 (Invention of Ernst Zacharias, see "Die dynamische Orgel."
 Instrumentenbau-Zeitschrift 1999, Heft 7-8, S. 26 and https://www.youtube.com/watch?v=3jkmdJ6xWm4)
 * I actually want to build a small organ.